HERE'S WHAT HAPPENED

 There's no need to write a thank you to casting or your agent every single time you get called in for an audition.
 Save those thank you's for major events in your career.

-When I first started writing them, I felt like I could write to three different people, but say the exact same thing.
+So what SHOULD actors write in their thank you cards?
+When I first started writing them, I felt like I could write to three different people but say the exact same thing.

 I've since learned how to personalize them in a way that makes the recipient feel appreciated and valued, and I want to teach you to do the same.